irisnet/irisnet/WHITEPAPER.md

 Hyperledger Burrow [\[9\]][9].

-Tendermint is used as the consensus protocol for building the first zone on Cosmos Hub.
+Tendermint is used as the consensus protocol for building the first zone on the Cosmos Hub.
 Hub can connect to many different kinds of zones, and the communication is achieved via an inter-blockchain communication (IBC) protocol, a kind of virtual UDP or TCP for blockchains.
 Tokens can be transferred from one zone to another